eyepop-ai/Demos/Gesture Detection/readme.md

 ### Getting started

 - Log into your EyePop account at https://dashboard.eyepop.ai/sign-in
-- Create your own **API Pop** and select a model with 3D body points from the object library
+- Create an **API Pop**
-- Create an API Key or copy your prviously made API key into the config file, along with the UUID of your Pop.
+- After creating your pop, create or copy your API Key into the config.js file, as well as the Pop's UUID.
+If token is left empty, you will be navigated to an authentication workflow.

 ### Need a Web Server locally to test?